Mario Arcelli: Government adviser and minister

-Arcelli was for a decade one of the main economic advisors of Italian governments, serving as Head of the Economic Affairs Department at the office of the prime minister between 1981 and 1983 (during Fanfani V and Spadolini I and II cabinets).
-He was also economic advisor of the prime minister in 1987 (Fanfani VI cabinet) and 1988-89 (De Mita cabinet).
+Arcelli was for a decade one of the main economic advisers of Italian governments, serving as Head of the Economic Affairs Department at the office of the prime minister between 1981 and 1983 (during the Fanfani V and Spadolini I and II cabinets).
+He was also economic adviser of the prime minister in 1987 (Fanfani VI cabinet) and 1988-89 (De Mita cabinet).
 In those roles he was part of the Italian delegation to five G7 summits, held in Versailles, Williamsburg, Venice, Toronto and Paris.

-In February 1996 he became Minister of Budget, economic planning and european affairs, during the Italian six-month turn as presidency of the Council of the European Union.
+In February 1996 he became Minister of Budget, economic planning, and European affairs, during the Italian six-month turn as presidency of the Council of the European Union.
 In this role he chaired the Ecofin summit in Venice (May 1996) and continued the process that led, two years afterwards, to the birth of the euro.

 Between the late 1970s and early 1980s, he was a member of several government committees, and acted as advisor of the Bank of Italy.
-He also was member of the scientific advisory committee of Confindustria (the association of Italian industrialists) and of several committees of the Ministry of the Budget and Economic Planning.
+He also was a member of the scientific advisory committee of Confindustria (the association of Italian industrialists) and of several committees of the Ministry of the Budget and Economic Planning.

 Arcelli held a number of corporate and business appointments.
-He was member of the board of directors of ENI, the Italian oil group (1980–82), deputy chairman of Banco di Roma (1986–1992), member of the board of directors RAS S.p.A.
-(1998–2004), of the Società per la Bonifica dei Terreni Ferraresi (1995–2004), of Pininfarina S.p.A.
+He was a member of the board of directors of ENI, the Italian oil group (1980–82), deputy chairman of Banco di Roma (1986–1992), member of the board of directors of RAS S.p.A.
+(1998–2004), of the Società per la Bonifica dei Terreni Ferraresi (1995–2004), and of Pininfarina S.p.A.
 (1995–2002) and of Italcementi S.p.A.
 (1998–2004).

-At the Christmas 2001 mass in St Peter's, Rome, Arcelli read the address to Pope John Paul II, as representative of the Italian universities.
+At the Christmas 2001 mass in St Peter's, Rome, Arcelli read the address to Pope John Paul II as a representative of the Italian universities.